selwynpolit/d9book/book/development.md

 You can set up PhpStorm to automatically look at your code and warn you of lines that do not meet [Drupal Coding Standards](https://www.drupal.org/docs/develop/standards).

-This does require that you have installed the Drupal dev tools (with `composer require --dev drupal/core-dev`) wich include the [coder module](https://www.drupal.org/project/coder).
+Best practice is to install the Drupal dev tools (with `composer require --dev drupal/core-dev`) which include the [coder module](https://www.drupal.org/project/coder).
 See [How to implement Drupal Coding standards at drupalize.me](https://drupalize.me/tutorial/how-implement-drupal-code-standards) for details on how to install and configure it.

 Go to: Settings, PHP, Quality Tools, PHP_CodeSniffer

 Use the following settings:
+- ON
 - Configuration: System PHP
-- Coding standard: Drupal

-Under the `...` button set the PHP_CodeSniffer path to : `/Users/spolit/.composer/vendor/bin/phpcs`
-If you have installed phpcs globally, this is the correct path to use.
-If you have installed PHP_CodeSniffer in your project locally, you could use a path like: `/Users/spolit/Sites/tea/vendor/bin/phpcs` and it will work fine.
+- Check files with extensions: php, js, css, inc, module
+- Check the Installed standards path option and set that to the path to the coder module in your project. e.g. `/Users/spolit/Sites/tea/vendor/drupal/coder/coder_sniffer`.
+You may have to do this twice.
+- Coding standard: Drupal.
+Nnote this may not be an option at this time so follow the next steps below and come back to this.

+Click the the `...` button on this page.
+This will display the PHP_CodeSniffer dialog.
+Set the PHP_CodeSniffer path to :`/Users/spolit/Sites/tea/vendor/bin/phpcs` if you have the `core-dev` tools installed in your project.
+At this time you can also set the Path to phpcbf to `/Users/spolit/Sites/tea/vendor/bin/phpcbf` if you want to use the code beautifier and fixer.

+Use  `/Users/spolit/.composer/vendor/bin/phpcs` and `/Users/spolit/.composer/vendor/bin/phpcf` respectively if you have installed phpcs globally.

+Next, you will need to click Apply and then OK.
+You can now run the code sniffer by right-clicking on a file or directory and selecting `Run Inspection by PHP_CodeSniffer` from the context menu.

+If you are still not presented with the option to Select the Drupal coding standard, click apply and OK and then go back into the settings, PHP, Quality Tools, PHP_CodeSniffer and you should see the option to select the Drupal coding standard.
+(PHPStorm will kindly notify you that the list of coding standards has been updated.)

+Then, if you try to edit a line of code and say, add a trailing space, the line of code will get highlighted.
+Hovering over the line of code will show you "PHPCS: Whitespace found at end of line."
+If instead you see a dialog box that says "phpcs: ERROR: Referenced sniff "SlevomatCodingStandard.ControlStructures.RequireNullCoalesceOperator" does not exist then go back to the settings, PHP, Quality Tools, PHP_CodeSniffer and uncheck the installed standards path.
+Luckily this still allows the Coding standard: Drupal to be selected.
+Now you should be able to edit a line, wait a moment and PHPStorm will highlight the line and you can see what Codesniffer is unhappy about.

 ::: tip Note
 Replace `/Users/spolit` with your own path to your username and `Sites/tea` with the name of your project.